MashaKubyshina/Telegram_bot/README.md

 I am using tensorflow.keras to train the bot to recognize patterns of natural languge and predict the appropriate response.
 The code has comments to explain what each part does.

 If you want to use this script, you will need to copy 3 files from this repository.
-Work on the in this order:
+You will work on them in this order:

 1. intents.json
 2. training.py